vpakarinen2/image-caption-paligemma2/README.md

-## Jupyter notebook file to use EmbeddingGemma.
+## Jupyter notebook file to use PaliGemma2.